Josh Adams (American football): College career

 Adams saw an expanded role in the 2016 season for the Fighting Irish.
 In the second game of the season against Nevada, he had 10 carries for 106 yards in the 39–10 victory.
 On October 1, against Syracuse, he had 102 rushing yards.
 On November 19, against Virginia Tech, he had 100 rushing yards to go along with a 22-yard reception in the 34–31 loss.
 In the next game, against USC, he had 180 rushing yards in the regular season finale for the Fighting Irish.
 Overall, Adams had 933 rushing yards and five rushing touchdowns on the season.

 Adams started his final season with the Fighting Irish strong with 161 rushing yards and two touchdowns against Temple.
 Two weeks later, against Boston College, he had 229 rushing yards in the victory.
 On September 30, against the Miami RedHawks, he had 159 rushing yards and two rushing touchdowns in the victory.
 On October 21, against USC, he had 191 rushing yards and three rushing touchdowns in the 49–14 victory.
 The next week, against NC State, he had his second game of the year going over 200 rushing yards with 202.
-Through eight games of the 2017 season, Adams ranked fifth among all Division I FBS players with 1,169 rushing yards on 132 carries.
+Through eight games of the 2017 season, Adams ranked fifth among all Football Championship Subdivision players with 1,169 rushing yards on 132 carries.
 Overall, he finished his final collegiate season with 1,430 rushing yards and nine rushing touchdowns.
 On January 5, 2018, Adams announced that he would forgo his senior year to pursue a career in the NFL.
-Adams returned to classes at Notre Dame, and earned his Bachelor's degree in May 2020 with a major in Psychology from the College of Arts and Letters.
+Adams returned to classes at Notre Dame, and earned his bachelor's degree in May 2020 with a major in psychology from the College of Arts and Letters.